 Oral history interview with Victor J. Zerga conducted by David Jukich on April 03, 1976 for the Ralph Roske Oral History Project on Early Las Vegas.
 Zerga gives insight into the field of nursing and discusses the role that ranching had in Las Vegas, Nevada.

-Oral history interview with Hattie Robertson conducted by Henry Thorns on March 05, 1980 for the Ralph Roske Oral History Project on Early Las Vegas.
-In this interview, Robertson discusses moving to Las Vegas, Nevada in 1969.
-Robertson also discusses her family life.
+Oral history interview with Sharon Gutzman conducted by Lisa Mades on March 13, 1981, for the Ralph Roske Oral History Project on Early Las Vegas.
+Gutzman discusses early Las Vegas, Nevada, including early businesses, the first casinos, and the first airport.
+She also discusses education, shopping, recreation, entertainment, and gambling.

 Oral history interview with Jeanne Sheehan conducted by Bryan Human on March 08, 1979 for the Ralph Roske Oral History Project on Early Las Vegas.
 In this interview, Sheehan discusses her personal history and life in Las Vegas, Nevada.
 Sheehan discusses her career as a travel agent, getting her pilot's license, and how Las Vegas has changed.